encointer/book/src/testnet-cantillon-tutorial.md

    URL: 127.0.0.1:9944
 ```

-We see two enclaves and we have to know what is the most recent Encointer enclave version as identified by MRENCLAVE.
-In this case, Enclave 1 is outdated, so we chose the second one which supplied remote attestation (RA) later.
-The URL is misleading due to an open issue but that worker is actually answering on wss://substratee03.scs.ch which we configured above.
+We see a few enclaves and now we have to know what is the most recent Encointer enclave version as identified by MRENCLAVE.
+We suggest that you use our node which listens at https://substratee03.scs.ch as you have configured above.
+The URL in the registry is misleading due to an open issue.
+You will always be able to identify our node by its public signing key: `5Eztpox9YRidTCReasMep5m7x3vvXSFpmbjfHhihw7QqNyZY`.

 ```bash
 MRENCLAVE=HE4AURbrvvxzKJZckLEDkNSVZt2aUGxyVC2S2knvn13